cbrown5/cbrown5.github.io/_posts/2017-12-12-new-postdoc-phd-positions.md

 # New postdoc and PhD positions on multiple stressors of ecosystems

+*Applications for the postdoc job and PhD position have now closed, but I have kept the post here for reference*

 Professor Rod Connolly (Griffith University), Professor Isabelle Côté (Simon Fraser University) and I will be recruiting a postdoc and a PhD student in 2018 to work on our project "Predicting interactive effects of multiple stressors on marine ecosystems" [funded by the Australian Research Council](http://www.seascapemodels.org/research/2017/11/10/interacting-impacts-grant.html).

 We will advertise officially next year, but feel free to get in touch with me ahead of time (chris.brown@griffith.edu.au) if you are interested in discussing either of these positions.